dorkbox/SystemTray/README.md

         - Set the system property via `System.setProperty("javafx.macosx.embedded", "true");`  before JavaFX is initialized, used, or accessed. *NOTE*: You may need to change the class (that your main method is in) so it does NOT extend the JavaFX `Application` class.

   - `SWT` builds for `FreeBSD` do not exist.

+  - `ElementaryOS 5.0+` removed support for appindicators by just not including a library.
+[You can add it back with here.](https://git.dorkbox.com/dorkbox/elementary-indicators)

   - Linux/Unix: If you want to run this library as a different user, you will need to launch your application via `sudo su username /bin/sh -c "DBUS_SESSION_BUS_ADDRESS='unix:abstract=/tmp/dbus-cLtEoBPmgC' XDG_CURRENT_DESKTOP=$XDG_CURRENT_DESKTOP program-name"`, where `unix:abstract=/tmp/dbus-cLtEoBPmgC` from `/run/user/{uid}/dbus-session`.
 You will also want to disable the root check + warnings via `SystemTray.ENABLE_ROOT_CHECK=false;` See [issue](https://github.com/dorkbox/SystemTray/issues/63) for more details.